alexey-dc/rack_experiments/01_rack_threaded_requests/README.md

 * Listening on http://[::1]:9292
 ````

-And yeah, no matter how many threads/requests the client throws at it, the `Thread.current.object_id` is stable:
+In this case, no matter how many threads/requests the client throws at it, the `Thread.current.object_id` is stable:
 ```bash
 # More massive loads have been tried.
 760: 1